 The left knob selects the force of air you want.
-Turn the knob to the right to increase fan speed and to the left to decrease fan speed.
-To turn the fan off (which will also turn the climate control system off), turn the knob all the way to the left.
+Turn the knob clockwise to increase fan speed and counterclockwise to decrease fan speed.
+To turn the fan off (which will also turn the climate control system off), turn the knob all the way counterclockwise.
 In any other setting, the fan will run continuously.
 The fan must be on to run the air conditioning compressor.